mollikka/Website2024/content/artwork/other/2015-ydin/index.md

 {{
     figure(
         img="2.jpg"
-        description="Picture of the paper sculpture at the exhibition" hidetext=true)
+        alttext="Picture of the paper sculpture at the exhibition") }}
-}}